Long-term follow-up of the MRC/BHF Heart Protection Study (HPS): Information for HPS participants

 The HPS main trial results were published in 2002, and showed clearly that lowering LDL (or ‘bad’) cholesterol lowered the risk of heart attacks, strokes and other vascular disease by around one quarter.
 These results also showed that the longer participants took a statin, the lower their risk of these events.
 However, at this point, the longer-term (i.e. more than 5-years) risks and benefits of statins were unknown.

 To investigate further, after the main trial results were published in 2002, all surviving HPS participants were followed-up for an additional 6-years.
-This was done via both postal questionnaires and health records from central data registries.
-This post-trial follow-up found 2 important results:
+This was done via both postal questionnaires, and electronic health records from UK NHS Data Custodians (these are organisations who are permitted to securely share NHS data with rigorous safeguards and agreements in place).

 - The reductions in fatal and non-fatal heart attacks, strokes and other vascular disease seen in participants who took simvastatin during the original 5-year main trial period continued during the 6-year post-trial period.
 This was even though many of the participants who had originally been taking the placebo (dummy) pill had started taking a statin during the posttrial follow-up period.